System Design Space

 2026

-Conclusions for developers
+Takeaways for developers

-Conclusions for tech leads
+Takeaways for tech leads

 Practical plan for 2-4 weeks

-2. 2Add 5-10 architectural rules to CI (layers, cycles, forbidden imports).
+2. 2Add 5-10 architecture rules to CI: layers, cycles, and forbidden imports.

-Modular monolith as default
+Modular monolith as the baseline strategy

-Microservices as a conscious step
+Microservices as an intentional step

 Risks and limitations